 go the rest of the way in their longshot chase for the playoffs without left

 fielder Matt Holliday.
-An examination Wednesday in St. Louis revealed that he
+An examination Wednesday in

-season," said general manager John Mozeliak.
+"It's a microcosm of our season," said general manager John Mozeliak.
 "You keep plugging away."

 Holliday will be

 re-evaluated next week, said Mozeliak, meaning he will miss at least the key

 Holliday, hitting .295 with 22 homers and 74 runs batted in, was injured in a freak accident in the ninth inning Tuesday night while swinging a bat in the on-deck circle.